ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``scaleformName`` (``string``) -- The name of the scaleform to request.

-  * You can find the names of the scaleforms in :doc:`scaleforms`
+  * You can find the names of the scaleforms in :doc:`things/scaleforms`

 **Returns:**